ab0x90/domain-diaries-blog/_posts/2026-02-17-from-helpdesk-to-help-yourself-an-ad-love-story.md

 That's the kill chain.
 That's how I went from zero access to Domain Admin.

-Weak passwords on IT accounts are a tale as old as Active Directory itself, whether it's lax password policies, no enforcement of complexity, or a lack of a blocklist allowing users to create common passwords such as `Spring2026!`.
-Disabled accounts are equally common, former employees, old service accounts, relics of migrations past.
+Weak passwords on IT accounts are a tale as old as Active Directory itself; whether it's lax password policies, no enforcement of complexity, or a lack of a blocklist allowing users to create common passwords such as `Spring2026!`.
+Disabled accounts are equally common; former employees, old service accounts, relics of migrations past.
 But when a helpdesk account with weak credentials has control over a forgotten privileged account?
 That's domain compromise waiting to happen.

 All screenshots in this blog were recreated in a local lab to simulate the attack.